omunroe-com/leinwiki/Faster.md

 Leiningen's code is completely isolated from project code.
 This means that two JVMs are necessary to complete any task that has to execute anything in the project: one for Leiningen itself, and a subprocess for the project.
-There are various strategies to address this:
+There are various strategies to address this.
+Some of them can provide cumulative benefit, while some are mutually exclusive.

 ## Don't Exit